 The console system SNMP agent supports SNMP v1/v2 and v3, MIB-II and Enterprise MIB.
-For more information, refer to SNMP configuration on page 33.
+For more information, see SNMP configuration on page 34.

 NOTE: The text files with the Enterprise MIB (ACS8000-MIB.asn) and the TRAP MIB (ACS8000-TRAP-MIB.asn) are available in the appliance under the /usr/local/mibs directory.